Redkedy/Python/PortScanner/README.md

 # PortScanner
-This is basic port scanner program with threading made with python3 \n It DOES NOT recognize the difference between filtered and closed ports
+1.This is basic port scanner program with threading made with python3 2.It DOES NOT recognize the difference between filtered and closed ports